Savings vs. checking account: Here’s the difference

 Should I have my checking and savings at the same bank?

-It’s nice to have the option to have both your checking and savings accounts at one bank, but it’s not necessary.
+It’s nice to have the option to have both your checking and savings accounts at one bank.
 If you’re only interested in opening one account, look for a bank or credit union that offers both, just in case.
-If you like one account, you may find that the other account is just as great too.
+If you like one account, you may find that the other account is beneficial for your financial goals.

 Get an award-winning savings account

 Open a savings account at Alliant!
-Earn more interest without a monthly fee (if you elect for eStatements) in an Alliant High-Rate Savings account.
+Featured in the Wall Street Journal as the best credit union of 2025, you can earn more interest without a monthly fee in an Alliant High-Rate Savings account.

 Sign up for our newsletter